Noncommutative tensor triangular geometry: modules, bimodules, and unipotent Hopf algebras: Introduction

 \subsection{Acknowledgements}

+The authors thank Paul Balmer and Greg Stevenson for helpful comments.
 The first author thanks the Department of Mathematical Science and the Faculty of Information Technology and Electrical Engineering at NTNU for support during his sabbatical at Texas A\&M University, and thanks the Department of Mathematics at Texas A\&M University for the great hospitality during his stay there in the autumn of 2024.
 The second author was partially supported by NSF postdoctoral fellowship DMS-2103272 and by an AMS-Simons Travel Grant.
 The second author is grateful for helpful conversations with Joshua Enwright and Peter Goetz.
 The third author was partially supported by NSF grant DMS-2001163.